AlgoMaster Logo

 Loading...

-The pattern here is a pre-flight check before every API call.
-If the feature or user has exceeded their budget, you have options: fall back to a cached response, route to a cheaper model, queue the request for later, or return a graceful error.
-The right choice depends on your application, but the important thing is that you have the choice instead of discovering the overspend on your next invoice.
+The pattern is a pre-flight check before each expensive call.
+When a feature or user has exceeded budget, the application can fall back to a cached response, route to a cheaper model, queue the request, shorten the context, reduce max_tokens, or return a graceful error.
+Either way, the degradation is chosen deliberately rather than discovered on the next monthly invoice.

 • Start with observation.
-Run your cost tracker for a week before setting any limits.
-You need a baseline to know what "normal" looks like.
+Run the cost tracker for a week before setting any limits.
+A baseline is required to know what "normal" looks like.

 • Budget at multiple levels.
-A global daily budget catches everything, but per-feature budgets help you identify which part of the system is misbehaving.
+A global daily budget catches everything, but per-feature budgets identify which part of the system is misbehaving.

 • Per-user budgets prevent abuse.
-If you expose an AI feature to end users, one user sending 10,000 queries can blow your budget.
-Per-user limits protect you.
+When an AI feature is exposed to end users, a single account sending 10,000 queries can consume the budget.
+Per-user limits cap that risk.

 References